Stray animals in search of loving homes

 JEFFERSON — The following animals have arrived as strays at the Humane Society of Jefferson County, Nov.
-19-24, and are seeking loving homes.
+25 to Dec.
+1, and are seeking loving homes.

 Town of Jefferson